hashicorp/consul/website/source/docs/upgrade-specific.html.md

 behavior.
 This page is used to document those details separately from the standard upgrade flow.

+## Consul 1.1.0

+### Removal of deprecated features

+The following previously deprecated fields and config options have been removed:

+ - `CheckID` has been removed from config file check definitions (use `id` instead).
+ - `script` has been removed from config file check definitions (use `args` instead).
+ - `enableTagOverride` is no longer valid in service definitions (use `enable_tag_override` instead).
+ - The deprecated set of metric names (beginning with `consul.consul.`) has been removed along with the `enable_deprecated_names` option from the metrics configuration.

 ## Consul 1.0.1

 #### Carefully Check and Remove Stale Servers During Rolling Upgrades